Writing Guests, Pros, and Panelists

 Raised by jackalopes in the hills of the Palouse, Frog Jones managed to obtain a law degree through combination of trickery and the use of 500 cocktail umbrellas.
 He now runs the legendary Office of Public Defense in Mason County, Washington.
 On the side, he has conspired with his wife to write many books, including the Gift of Grace urban-fantasy series, in which he has planted subliminal messages that his alien masters can more readily control the minds of humanity.

 - Tod McCoy

-Tod McCoy is a Seattle writer whose work has appeared in the anthologies; The People’s Apocalypse, Bronies: For the Love of Ponies, as well as AntipodeanSF.com, Qarrtsiluni.com, and in The Gloaming.
-He has work forthcoming in Starward Tales II and Asimov’s.
-A Clarion West graduate, he’s the publisher behind Hydra House, whose catalog includes Telling Tales, edited by Ellen Datlow, and two collections by Cat Rambo: Near+Far, which generated a Nebula nomination, and Neither Here Nor There.
+Tod McCoy is a Seattle writer whose work has appeared in Starward Tales II, Asimov’s, The People’s Apocalypse, Bronies: For the Love of Ponies, AntipodeanSF.com, Qarrtsiluni.com, and The Gloaming.
+A Clarion West graduate and current board member, he’s the publisher of Hydra House, whose catalog includes Telling Tales, edited by Ellen Datlow, and two collections by Cat Rambo: Near+Far, which generated a Nebula nomination, and Neither Here Nor There.

 - Theresa Miller

 V.E.
 (Vicki) Mitchell has been writing for as long as she can remember—mostly, but not entirely, in the field of science fiction.
 In 1986, she won the national Amazing Stories Calendar Story Contest and sold a short story to a mainstream anthology.
 (This story was later cut when the book ran too long.)
 In 1987 one of her stories appeared in the legendary The Moscow Moffia Presents Rat Tales anthology.
 She sold a different "Rats" story to Pulphouse Publishing for their own Rat Tales anthology (1994).